genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/SpecifyLRLFPFs.md

 1. Click **Add** and select one or more logical files to be associated.
 After you click OK, the logical file is displayed in the Associated Logical Files tab.

-Save the Logical Record definition **File** > **Save**,
+Save the logical record definition **File** > **Save**,
    or click the Save icon in the Workbench toolbar,
    or press **Ctrl + s**

 After you save the logical record for the first time, an ID is assigned and the time stamps are updated.
-If you return to the Logical File definition, you can see that the association is also shown there under **Associated Logical Records**
+If you return to the logical file definition, you can see that the association is also shown there under **Associated Logical Records**